bitcointranscripts/bitcointranscripts/misc/spacechains-permissionless-blockchains-for-bitcoin.md

 It's not terrible, preferably this doesn't happen, but nobody loses any money essentially.
 So that's why I think it's acceptable to do it like kind of as a first step.
 But we can do better.
-So one of the better ways would be op check template verify.
+So one of the better ways would be `op_checktemplateverify`.
-This would also require child pays for parents, RBF as well by the way, both of these, but child pays for parent as well.
+This would also require Child Pays For Parents, RBF as well by the way, both of these, but Child Pays For Parent as well.
 And while that is one way of doing it, and this is a Jeremy Rubin's idea.
 So this is a software that is kind of in the works that may or may not come to Bitcoin.
-I think this is absolutely a perfectly fine way of doing it, but my preference goes to using SIGASH Anyprevout.
+I think this is absolutely a perfectly fine way of doing it, but my preference goes to using `sighash_anyprevout`.
-SIGASH Anyprevout is actually a software that is, I think, maybe slightly more likely to make it into Bitcoin or might come to Bitcoin sooner than object check template verify, but who knows.
+`sighash_anyprevout` is actually a software that is, I think, maybe slightly more likely to make it into Bitcoin or might come to Bitcoin sooner than `op_checktemplateverify`, but who knows.
-And it's actually intended for kind of improving the Lightning Network through something called L2ELTOO.
+And it's actually intended for kind of improving the Lightning Network through something called `eltoo`.
-And It actually turns out that for this specific covenant that I'm trying to create, it is slightly more flexible than OPCHECK template verify.
+And It actually turns out that for this specific covenant that I'm trying to create, it is slightly more flexible than `op_checktemplateverify`.
-So OPCHECK template verify and SIGS-AnimatedPrefout turns out they can do roughly the same thing.
+So `op_checktemplateverify` and `sighash_anyprevout` turns out they can do roughly the same thing.
-OPCHECK template verify is usually the cleaner way of doing it.
+`op_checktemplateverify` is usually the cleaner way of doing it.
-But in this case, I think there's an argument to be made for SIGS AnyPrepOut because basically the transactions become a little smaller and things are a little bit more flexible and we'll see that in a minute.
+But in this case, I think there's an argument to be made for `sighash_anyprevout` because basically the transactions become a little smaller and things are a little bit more flexible and we'll see that in a minute.
-So I'm going to go and take you through the SIGS AnyPrepOut method of creating this countenance.
+So I'm going to go and take you through the `sighash_anyprevout` method of creating this countenant.

 ## Pubkey Spend Transaction (nothing special)

-Speaker 0: 00:35:49
+Ruben Somsen: 00:35:49

 So I'm starting really simple here.
-And I guess I should note this segues anyprevout was not intended to do the covenant, but it just turned out that it happens to enable this.
+And I guess I should note this `sighash_anyprevout` was not intended to do the covenant, but it just turned out that it happens to enable this.
 So it's actually kind of cool.
 And this is something that Anthony Towns taught me.
 So yeah, I'll take you through it, kind of how it works.
-So imagine just a regular output, a very simple one where there's a pop key and a check sig.
-So the way to spend this would be with a signature, right?
+So imagine just a regular output, a very simple one where there's a OP key and a CHECKSIG So the way to spend this would be with a signature, right?
 So when you spend it, you just put the signature in the input script and the signature signs the transaction signing and the transaction it's creating and the previous transaction is trying to spend, essentially.
 So what happens if we take the signature and we just move it, right?
 We just move it to the output script.
-So There is a problem here.
+So there is a problem here.
 This doesn't actually work if you just do this.
 And why doesn't it work?
 Well, there is a circular reference here, right?